 - Upgrade or extend your existing computer system.
 Because hardware and software is fairly standard, it's usually possible to build on what you have.
 This is the best option for most companies.

 Think about what you can afford, too.
-Be realistic when setting out your IT budget and be sure to understand the long-term implications as well as the short-term impact on your cash flow.
+Be realistic when setting your IT budget and be sure to understand the long-term implications as well as the short-term impact on your cash flow.

 For instance, it may be tempting to buy cheap printers to save money.
 But the cheapest printers often need the most expensive ink - so over time you'll lose more than you saved.

-Where to purchase a business computer system
+Where to purchase a business IT system

 - Work with an external supplier.
 A good supplier will be able to help establish your requirements, look at what you're using currently, then recommend a solution to fit your needs.